How to Prevent Dumping Syndrome After Gastric Bypass Surgery

 - Abdominal cramping

-Early symptoms of dumping syndrome can be very uncomfortable and may be a sign of more symptoms to come.
+Early symptoms can be very uncomfortable and may be a sign of more symptoms to come.

 Late Phases of Dumping Syndrome